gpaumier/gp2/src/backburner/scenario cards.rst

    Machines become smarter

-* Third-party corporations don’t even need new content from Wikipedia any more.
+* Third-party corporations don't even need new content from Wikipedia any more.
 * Machines can automatically assemble information that is more relevant, more local, and more timely than what humans can produce.
 * Knowledge is served by algorithms to customers in their preferred tongue, through their interface of the moment, at the level of detail they need.